BeHope Presentation - Wednesday, March 5, 2014

 Celebrating Hope College's Early International and Multicultural Graduates

-The Winter Happening event is free and open to the public, but registration is requested so enough seating may be provided.
-Please call Julie Huisingh, (616) 395-7860, firstname.lastname@example.org
+The Winter Happening is an annual event that is free and open to the public, but registration is requested so enough seating may be provided.
+Please call Julie Huisingh, (616) 395-7860, email@example.com

 Winter Happening Web Site - for more information

-This year's Critical Issues Symposium, took place on September 25-26.
-The theme this year was Reconciliation: Hope in a Divided World.
+Critical Issues Symposium 2012 took place on September 25-26.
+The theme that year was Reconciliation: Hope in a Divided World.
 Click here to access resources on this topic.
 See below for details on events designed to Continue the Conversation.

 Lee A. McBride, III